Petrol Station FAQ

 - Do you accept contactless payment at your Petrol Filling Stations?

-Yes, we accept all contactless payment cards for payments up to £45 in our kiosks.
+Yes, we accept all contactless payment cards.
+From 15 October 2021, you’ll be able to use contactless cards for payments up to £100 in our kiosks.
 Contactless isn’t accepted at PayatPump.